2026 Montreal Alouettes season

-The 2026 Montreal Alouettes season is scheduled to be the 59th season for the team in the Canadian Football League and their 71st overall.
-The team will attempt to qualify for the playoffs for the seventh consecutive season and win their ninth Grey Cup championship.
+The 2026 Montreal Alouettes season is the 59th season for the team in the Canadian Football League (CFL) and their 71st overall.
+The Alouettes qualified for the playoffs for the seventh consecutive season and clinched a home playoff game for the fifth straight season after they defeated the BC Lions on September 4, 2026.
+The Alouettes will attempt to win their ninth Grey Cup championship.

 The 2026 CFL season is scheduled to be the fourth season with Jason Maas as the team's head coach and the sixth season with Danny Maciocia as the team's general manager.

 Offseason

-CFL National Draft
+CFL Canadian draft

-The 2026 CFL draft is scheduled to take place in the spring of 2026.
-The Alouettes are scheduled to have eight selections in the eight-round draft.
-Not including traded picks or forfeitures, the team will select eighth in each round of the draft after losing the 112th Grey Cup.
+The 2026 CFL draft took place on April 28, 2026.
+The Alouettes had eight selections in the eight-round draft.
+Not including traded picks or forfeitures, the team selected eighth in each round of the draft after losing the 112th Grey Cup.